coderefinery/manuals/online-training.md

   - Decide instructor and backup-instructor in case of network issues
   - Decide helpers.
 One helper should be responsible for monitoring Zoom, i.e. the chat window, hand-raising and other feedback
+- Co-hosts, breakout rooms and feedback controls need to be enabled (on website) before the meeting starts.
+If options are reconfigured, the meeting may need to be ended and restarted for them to take effect.
 - TODO: set up pre-lesson polling? (zoom feature) Maybe unnecessary in view of pre-workshop survey
 - Instructors and helpers should use a reliable camera and microphone.
   Computer microphone might not be enough since audio quality will depend on